orcaman/concurrent-map/README.md

 For more examples have a look at concurrent_map_test.go.

 Running tests:

 ```bash
 go test "github.com/orcaman/concurrent-map"
 ```

+## guidelines for contributing

+Contributions are highly welcome.
+In order for a contribution to be merged, please follow these guidelines:
+- Open an issue and describe what you are after (fixing a bug, adding an enhancement, etc.).
+- According to the core team's feedback on the above mentioned issue, submit a pull request, depciting the changes and linking to the issue.
+- New code must have test coverage.
+- If the code is about performance issues, you must include benchmarks in the process (either in the issue or in the PR).
+- In general, we would like to keep `concurrent-map` as simple as possible and as similar to the native `map`.
+Please keep this in mind when opening issues.

 ## license
 MIT (see [LICENSE](https://github.com/orcaman/concurrent-map/blob/master/LICENSE) file)